zerodaycode/Zork/README.md

 > Note that this structure is just a guideline.
 You may prefer to organize your files in a completely different way.
 We are just providing a predefined layout, so you can quickly start working on your project.

+>`Zork++` comes with this basic example by default, where is based on some driver code on the main file, a couple of module interfaces and module implementations.
+By passing `--template partitions` as a command line argument, you will have access to a more complex example, where module partitions and other module stuff appears, being a more sophisticated C++ modules project example.

 ## Let's explore the `out` directory a little

 Here is where your compiler will place all the artifacts from the compilation and linkage process, including: